DiceDB/docs/src/content/docs/commands/JSON.SET.md

 description: JSON.SET Command
 ---

-The `JSON.SET` command enables you to store or modify JSON values and attributes within a DiceDB key.
+The `JSON.SET` command enables you to create or modify JSON values within a specified key.
+This command offers granular control over JSON data structures, allowing for intricate manipulations.

 ### Syntax